ranfysvalle02/Interactive-RAG/blog.md

 However, the size of each chunk isn't just about convenience for the LLM; it also significantly impacts the **retrieval vector relevance score**, a key metric in evaluating the effectiveness of chunking strategies.
 This score measures how well the generated vector embeddings for each chunk represent the actual information contained within.

-Check out [ChunkViz v0.1](https://www.chunkviz.com/) to get a feel for how chuck size (character length) breaks down text.
+Check out [ChunkViz v0.1](https://www.chunkviz.com/) to get a feel for how chunk size (character length) breaks down text.

 ![Chunk Visualization](./images/chunkviz-1.png)